seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 **ALCIBIADES**
 / Hard fate! he might have died in war.
-My lords, if not for any parts in him—
+My lords, if not for any parts in him--
 Though his right arm might purchase his own time
-And be in debt to none—yet, more to move you,
+And be in debt to none--yet, more to move you,
 Take my deserts to his, and join 'em both:
 And, for I know your reverend ages love
 Security, I'll pawn my victories, all
-My honours to you, upon his good returns.
+My honors to you, upon his good returns.
 If by this crime he owes the law his life,
 Why, let the war receive 't in valiant gore
 For law is strict, and war is nothing more.